“Thanks for reminding me”- The cultural change in hand hygiene

 In a stressful working day, healthcare professionals might forget to clean their hands every time it is necessary.... read more

-Do good and talk about it: In her “Hygiene Communication Concept”, Claudia James, hygiene-specialist and Senior Expert Marketing at Knieler & Team GmbH, explains how communication can improve hand hygiene compliance of physicians and nursing staff.
+Do good and talk about it: In her “Hygiene Communication Concept”, Claudia James, hygiene-specialist and managing director at HyTrain GmbH, explains how communication can improve hand hygiene compliance of physicians and nursing staff.
 By voicing hand disinfection staff shapes own hygiene behaviour and at the same time gives patients valuable insights into possibilities to participate in their own healing process.
 In our interview, the expert describes the background to her findings and gives specific instructions for putting these into practice.

 Claudia James: In principle, hygiene communication is talking about hand disinfection – at the very moment doctors and health professionals disinfect their hands to protect patients.
 For patients this message is valuable.
 Additionally, it opens up the chance for healthcare staff to explain to patients when it makes sense for them to perform hand hygiene to support their own getting well.
 What is new about the concept is that it combines linguistic aspects with hygiene.
 Because talking about something makes it real.